Faster Molecular Dynamics with Neural Network Potentials via Distilled Multiple Time-Stepping and Non-Conservative Forces: Methods

 The architecture of the non-conservative model is a modification of FeNNix-Bio1~\cite{Ple2025} in which the neural network learns to directly predict forces instead of energies.
 By removing the requirement of having conservative forces, i.e deriving from a potential, certain properties such as Newton's third law are not guaranteed anymore.
 However, our architecture is designed to still enforce some physical priors, such as equivariance under rotation and cancellation of atomic force components.

 Let us first quickly recall the general architecture of FeNNix-Bio1.
 In a first step, each atom is embedded in a $N_f$-dimensional vector space, describing electronic structure and charge information.
 This initial geometry-independent embedding is then updated to include local geometric information via two message-passing layers of an equivariant transformer.
 The first layer considers a high-resolution description of very short range (within a $R_c^{(sr)}=\SI{3.5}{\angstrom}$ cutoff) geometry, while the second layer incorporates both short-range and medium-range messages up to a cutoff $R_c^{(lr)}=\SI{7.5}{\angstrom}$.
-Then, atomic energies for each atom are obtained from mixture-of-experts multi-layer perceptrons, taking the final embeddings as an input, with routing depending on the chemical group of each atom.
+Then, atomic energies are obtained from mixture-of-experts multi-layer perceptrons that take the final embeddings as an input, with routing depending on the chemical group of each atom.
 Finally an explicit screened nuclear repulsion term is added.
 We refer to~\cite{Ple2025} for more details.

-Let us now describe the non-conservative model.
-First, the embedding architecture is similar, except that only short-range messages are considered in both layers, letting the model mainly focus on local structure.
-Since the goal is to use this model in internal loops of a MTS integrator, its main focus is designed to be on short-range forces and the associated high frequencies.
-At the end of the embedding layers, the description of each atom $i$ involves a scalar embedding $x_i\in\R^{N_f}$, as well as a tensorial embedding $\hat{V}_i\in\R^{{n_l}\times(\lambda_{\max}+1)^2}$ that is a collection, along $n_l$ channels, of geometric tensors of orders up to $\lambda_{max}$.
-Let us now consider $n_s$ scalar attention heads and $n_l$ tensor heads, one for each first-order geometric tensor channel.
-For each atom $i$ and each attention head $h\in\{1,\dots,n_s+n_l\}$, we form vectors $q_{ih}$ and $k_{ih}$ via a linear projection of the scalar embedding $x_i$ on a subspace of dimension $n_c$:
+We now turn to the non-conservative model.
+Its embedding architecture is similar to the previous one, except that only short-range messages are considered in both layers.
+This allows the model to mainly focus on local structure, as it is specifically designed to handle short-range forces and the associated high-frequency motions within the inner loops of an MTS integrator.
+At the end of the embedding layers, each atom $i$ is characterized by a scalar embedding $x_i\in\R^{N_f}$ and a tensorial embedding $\hat{V}_i\in\R^{{n_l}\times(\lambda_{\max}+1)^2}$.
+The latter is a collection, along $n_l$ channels, of geometric tensors of orders up to $\lambda_{max}$.
+We then use $n_s$ scalar attention heads and $n_l$ tensor heads, one for each first-order geometric tensor channel.
+For every atom $i$ and each attention head $h\in\{1,\dots,n_s+n_l\}$, vectors $q_{ih}$ and $k_{ih}$ are computed via a linear projection of the scalar embedding $x_i$ on a subspace of dimension $n_c$: